yuifu/millefy/tutorial/Tutorial.md

 | R1 | Reverse (-) | Forward |
 | R2 | Forward (+) | Forward |
 | R2 | Reverse (-) | Reverse |

+> __Note__: For other types of strand-specific (sc)RNA-seq experiments, the below code cannot be directly used and has to be modified.

 First, we separate reads derived from the forward strand and reverse strand in a BAM file into two BAM files.
 Specifically,